"We make a living by what we get, but we make a life by what we give." - Winston Churchill

 Visitor Giving at English Lakes

-At English Lakes we invite each guest to give a voluntary donation of £1 at the end of their stay.
+Each guest visiting English Lakes Hotels Resorts & Venues is invited to give a voluntary donation of £1 at the end of their stay.
 Most are happy to contribute in the knowledge that the money raised is working hard to protect and maintain the landscape for future generations.

-The money raised is used to support a host of projects across Cumbria, delivered by committed organisations who are working hard to protect our beautiful landscape, support local communities and promote our wonderful heritage.
+The money raised is used to support a host of projects across Cumbria and Lancashire, delivered by committed organisations who are working hard to protect our beautiful landscape, support local communities and promote our wonderful heritage.

 Cumbria Community Foundation supports individuals, families and communities by addressing disadvantage in many forms.
 Every year they support over 500 projects; since 1999 they have invested over £44 million into nearly 4,000 groups and 8,000 individuals.

-English Lakes started supporting this wonderful cause in 2019 and has already supported the Windermere, Ambleside and District Angling Association (WADAA), through the foundation, on a project to improve access at Castlehead Tarn.
-The development will provide wheelchair access to the area and help open up the sport to the wider community.
+In 2019 English Lakes supported Windermere, Ambleside and District Angling Association (WADAA), through the community foundation.
+The project was to improve access at Castlehead Tarn, providing wheelchair access to the area and helping to open up the sport to the wider community.

 Environmental Projects with Lake District Foundation

 For over sixteen years English Lakes supported Lake District Foundation raising nearly £200,000 to help minimise the adverse impacts of tourism, whilst maximising the positive effects of tourism on the local economy.

 Lake District Foundation is a charity set up to protect the landscape and environment of Cumbria and the Lake District.
 The money donated supported a variety of conservation and restoration projects.
 The beauty of the local landscape and wonderful wildlife are enjoyed by millions of visitors each year, but the effect of footfall has an impact on the environment.

 Supporting Children's Charities